Bigrob7605/nanoplastics-investigation/socialmediapost.md

 ---
 ## THE EVIDENCE MOUNTS
 **The evidence continues to accumulate.**
 Contamination has been documented in multiple studies.
 Industry documents suggest awareness of limitations.
-Litigation is pending.
+Litigation is active (documents under court seal).
 **Europe is implementing regulations.
 Insurance companies are assessing risks.
 States are pursuing legal action.**
 The question is no longer "if" but "when" - and how the response will be structured.
 ---